UMD-CS-STICs/389Kfall17/projects/p4-pokemon-api/README.md

   1. The `poke.json` file with the weakness removed so changes are saved to disk (and persist even if the server is reloaded).
   2. The global `_DATA` object, so that subsequent requests will use the updated data.

-  Return an objecect with the name and updated Pokemon weakness array.
-Order **Order all all other weaknesses should be maintained.**
+  Return an objecect with the name and updated Pokemon weakness array. **Order all all other weaknesses should be maintained.**

   If the Pokemon does not exist, return an empty object.